rutang5/dig6836/assignment-spooky-escape-room.md

 - Implement additional puzzle types, such as riddles or math problems.
 - Enhance the game with ASCII art, sound effects, or spooky ambiance.

-**Note:** Feel free to customize the assignment as per your requirements and add additional features to make it more engaging and challenging.
+**Note:** Feel free to add additional features to make it more engaging and challenging.
 Good luck, and have fun with your Spooky Escape Room game!